 People often have misconceptions about how to pay for skilled nursing care and what will happen to their loved one’s assets, including the individual’s primary residence, which generally comprises the majority of an individual’s assets.
 Some individuals choose to navigate the Medicaid application without an attorney and inadvertently make costly mistakes that could have been avoided with proper planning.

 The Medicaid eligibility rules are strict.
-To help navigate these rules for North Carolina and South Carolina, our Charlotte area attorneys can discuss the available options, assist with the Medicaid application process, and help preserve the assets of your loved one.
-Contact Weaver, Bennett & Bland, P.A. at (704) 844-1400 today to schedule a consultation with one of our Elder Law/Special Needs Planning attorneys.
+To help navigate these rules for North Carolina, our attorneys can discuss the available options, assist with the Medicaid application process, and help preserve the assets of your loved one.
+Contact Weaver, Bennett & Bland at (704) 844-1400 today to schedule a consultation with one of our Elder Law/Special Needs Planning attorneys.

 How can Medicaid Planning help with nursing care?